scottishgovernment/economicactionplan.mygov.scot/pages/people.md

 layout: tiles-2-hero
 title:  "People"
 category: economic-action-plan
-summary: "Enduring a sustainable working population where everyone can participate in and benefit from our increased prosperity."
+summary: "Ensuring a sustainable working population where everyone can participate in and benefit from our increased prosperity."
-subtitle: "Enduring a sustainable working population where everyone can participate in and benefit from our increased prosperity."
+subtitle: "Ensuring a sustainable working population where everyone can participate in and benefit from our increased prosperity."
 index: 8
 frontpage: yes
 navitems: people